nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [AttributedString Builder](https://github.com/objcio/attributed-string-builder) - Simple way to build up attributed strings using result builders from a variety of sources.
 - [StripeKit](https://github.com/vapor-community/stripe-kit) - Swift package used to communicate with the Stripe API for Server Side Swift Apps.
 - [TaskGroupsResultBuilder](https://github.com/AvdLee/TaskGroupsResultBuilder) - ResultBuilder to use to bundle tasks together.
+- [Compress NIO](https://github.com/adam-fowler/compress-nio) - Compression/Decompression support for Swift NIO ByteBuffer.
+- [JavaScriptCoreExt](https://github.com/js-play/JavaScriptCoreExt) - Adds more functionality to the built-in JavaScriptCore framework by exposing some new APIs.

 ## Other (not lib)